- 01 Does Formatting a Drive Erase Everything? No!

 Therefore, you can't format the C drive within Windows 11/10 or any other versions of Windows.
 When you attempt to format the C drive, which contains the operating system that is currently running, you will receive a prompt saying, "You can not format this volume.
 It contains the version of Windows that you're using.
 Formatting this volume could cause your computer to stop working", as shown in the image below.

 The good news is that there are still ways to format a C drive that contains the operating system.
 You can get it down quickly if you can boot your computer from another operating system with formatting abilities.

-Among the four available choices, let's choose the most straightforward method to start, which is to use the partition tool - EaseUS Partition Master.
-With this software, you can format hard drive without using the Windows installation disc or tools alike.
+Among the four available choices, let's choose the most straightforward method to start: use the partition tool - EaseUS Partition Master.
+With this software, you can format the hard drive without using the Windows installation disc or tools.